Static Modifier

 }

-• we can't access instance members directly from the static area but we can access from the instance area directly.
+• We cannot access instance members directly from a static area, but we can access them from an instance area.

 }